Brood parasitism: Hosts raise offspring

 Sometimes hosts are completely unaware that they are caring for a bird that is not their own.
 This most commonly occurs because the host cannot differentiate the parasitic eggs from their own.
 It may also occur when hosts temporarily leave the nest after laying the eggs.
 The parasites lay their own eggs into these nests so their nestlings share the food provided by the host.
 It may occur in other situations.
-For example, female eiders would prefer to lay eggs in the nests with one or two existing eggs of others because the first egg is the most vulnerable to predators.
+For example, female eiders prefer to lay eggs in the nests with one or two existing eggs of others because the first egg is the most vulnerable to predators.
 The presence of others' eggs reduces the probability that a predator will attack her egg when a female leaves the nest after laying the first egg.

 Sometimes, the parasitic offspring kills the host nest-mates during competition for resources.
 For example, parasitic cowbird chicks kill the host nest-mates if food intake for each of them is low, but not if the food intake is adequate.